-The Interstate Medical Licensing Compact—IMLC, or simply the compact—was created because of increased patient demand and a shortage of licensed providers across the country.
+The Interstate Medical Licensure Compact—IMLC, or simply the Compact—was created because of increased patient demand and a shortage of licensed providers across the country.
 It allows physicians that have a valid license in any one of the principal states to become fully licensed in all participating states, without going through a traditional application process.
-In fact, through the compact, multiple state licenses can be issued in a few weeks with a single application.
+In fact, through the Compact, multiple state licenses can be issued in a few weeks with a single application.

 Do You Qualify?

 In order to qualify for expedited licensure under the Compact, you must:

 - Reside or practice in one of the eight states of principal licensure (see map below)

 - Have no previous discipline on any state medical license or controlled substance license